+A recent survey conducted by Utah State University on recreational activities and programs indicated trails were the number one priority of South Weber residents.
 In order to promote the health and general welfare of the citizens of South Weber, it is the intent of the City to develop a network of non-motorized trails throughout the community.
 These trails should be readily available to all residents and others so far as possible with trailheads and access points located all through the city.
-These trails should provide a variety of walking, jogging, running, biking and equestrian experiences through use of different widths, surfaces and degrees of difficulty.
+Trails should provide a variety of walking, jogging, running, biking and equestrian experiences through use of different widths, surfaces and degrees of difficulty.
 Trails should generally be off-street, not sidewalks in the street right-of-way.
 There may be locations where trails and sidewalks are coterminous for a short distance where other options are not practical.
+Where potential trails cross private property, the City should work with landowners to protect property rights and provide incentives to allow the trail to be established on their land.
 Specific trail recommendations follow.